 Fitbit is a technology company focused on delivering health and wellness products and services that have a positive impact on health outcomes.
 We combine wearable devices with software and services to give our users tools to help them reach their health and fitness goals.
 The core of our platform is our wearable devices.

 Fitbit outsources the manufacturing of these wearable devices to several contract manufacturers.
-These contract manufacturers produce our products in their facilities, which are primarily located in Asia.
-The components used in our products are sourced either directly by us or on our behalf by our contract manufacturers from a variety of component suppliers selected by us and our contract manufacturers, and are located worldwide.
+These contract manufacturers produce our devices in their facilities, which are primarily located in Asia.
+The components used in our devices are sourced either directly by us or on our behalf by our contract manufacturers from a variety of component suppliers selected by us and our contract manufacturers, and are located worldwide.
 Our operations employees coordinate our relationships with our contract manufacturers and component suppliers.

 Our approach to eliminating modern slavery in our value chain

 Policy, code and management system